All Natural Cat Litters

 Swheat Scoop Original

-The utilization of what really misses the mark on this litter.
-The clumps struggle, the cat smells easily get out of control, and it is quite dusty with difficult cleanup.
-Thankfully it is pretty affordable but even then we can’t recommend it.
-It is available in 7, 14, 25, and 40 pound bags, is comprised of wheat, and is available in the budget to mid-price tiers.
+The wheat aspect really struggles here.
+The clumps are simply too soft, cat odors are released very quickly and easily, and the dust levels are higher than we would like to see.
+Thankfully it is pretty affordable but even then we can’t recommend it unless you are dead set on trying out a wheat-based cat litter.
+It is available in 7, 14, 25, and 40-pound bags, is comprised of wheat, and is available in the budget to mid-priced tiers.

 Pros: Enjoyable subtle litter smell, not much dust, acceptable price